Rishabh-Thapliyal/cse258-course-project/SASRec_Project_Report.md

 1. **Book Embedding Layer** (`item_emb`):
    - This converts each book ID into a dense vector (embedding).
 So instead of just having a number like "book 12345", we get a 50-dimensional vector that represents that book.
-   - I used an embedding dimension of **50** (`HIDDEN_UNITS = 50`).
-I tried a few different sizes, but 50 seemed like a good balance between model capacity and training time.
+   - We used an embedding dimension of **50** (`HIDDEN_UNITS = 50`).
+We tried a few different sizes, but 50 seemed like a good balance between model capacity and training time.
    - The padding (zeros) gets a special embedding so the model knows to ignore those positions.

 2. **Positional Embedding Layer** (`pos_emb`):